saitaiky/notebook/docs/docs/cloud-computing/aws/database/rds.md

 ## Availability
 Amazon RDS Multi-AZ deployments provide enhanced availability and durability for RDS database (DB) instances, making them a natural fit for production database workloads.

+## Security

+Amazon RDS Read Replicas - If the master database is encrypted, the read replicas are encrypted.